 For most people, however, it’s an unusual occurrence.
 Motorists might speed in response to frustrating traffic hold-ups, for example, out of impatience.
 Others might feel detached from their surroundings inside their vehicle, so they act differently because they feel anonymous behind the wheel.

 Some people speed because they’re running late, or because they’re inexperienced drivers.
-Many young drivers don’t realize how dangerous speeding can be or how long it would take them to brake in an emergency situation.
+Many young drivers don’t realize how dangerous speeding can be or how long it would take them to break in an emergency situation.

 New drivers might not know that they should change their speed in accordance with road conditions, such as rain or snow.
 The NHTSA study showed that roadway surface conditions played a huge part in speeding-related fatal crashes, increasing them from 19% (on dry roads) to 35% (in the snow).